-Planning for remote encryption-key servers
+Planning for encryption-key servers

-If the local key manager (feature 0405) is not enabled, two encryption-key servers and associated software are required for each site that has one or more encryption-enabled storage systems.
+Two encryption-key servers and associated software are required for each site that has one or more encryption-enabled storage systems.

 One encryption-key server must be isolated.
 An isolated encryption-key server is a set of dedicated server resources that run only the encryption-key lifecycle manager application and its associated software stack.
 This server is attached directly to dedicated non-encrypting storage resources containing only key server code and data objects.